-- \$ cp hello.fcl hi.fcl - Edit hi.fcl and add the following line anywhere in the source parameter 11 - maxEvents : 3 - By convention this is added after the fileNames definition but it can go anywhere - inside the source parameter set because the order of parameters within a FHiCL - table is not important.
+- Run each of these commands and observe their output. - The second way is within the FHiCL file.
+Start by making a copy of hello.fcl: - \$ cp hello.fcl hi.fcl - Edit hi.fcl and add the following line anywhere in the source parameter - maxEvents - By convention this is added after the fileNames definition but it can go anywhere - inside the source parameter set because the order of parameters within a FHiCL - table is not important.
 Run art again, using hi.fcl: - \$ art -c hi.fcl - You should see output from the HelloWorld module for only the first three - To configure the file for art to process all the events, i.e., to run until art reaches - the end of the input files, either leave off the maxEvents parameter or give it - a value of -1.

-- If the maximum number of events is specified both on the command line and in - the FHiCL file, then the command line takes precedence.
-Compare the outputs - of the following commands: - \$ art -c hi.fcl \$ art -c hi.fcl -n 5 \$ art -c hi.fcl -n -1
+- If the maximum number of events is specified both on the command line and in

+- the FHiCL file, then the command line takes precedence.
+Compare the outputs

+- of the following commands:

+- \$ art -c hi.fcl 21

+- \$ art -c hi.fcl -n 5

+- \$ art -c hi.fcl -n -1